miggi92/odata-fw/docs/content/3.customizing/define-searchhelps.md

 ---
 title: Define search/value helps
+description: Define search and value helps for your OData service.
 ---

 Search helps are currently ment to be global available.
 But the search help entity will only be generated if any property has an value in the "search help" column.